What is a Fiat Currency & Fiat Money: Is it better than gold?

 - Cryptocurrencies can only exist on the virtual realm, while government money can exist as physical cash and on digital transactions.
 This enables anyone to use fiat money, regardless of them having access to digital accounts or not.

-Now that you already know what fiat is, you would want to know how it is better than the gold standard.
-Truth be told, both have their own share of pros and cons, with one being better than the other on certain angles.
+Now, you would probably like to know how it is better than the gold standard.
+Truth be told, both have their own share of pros and cons, with one being better than the other at certain angles.

 - Legal tender could be produced in large quantities, which is a critical tool for solving the demand for more money in economic circulation.

 - Fiat doesn’t require demanding resources, cost, and labour to produce, unlike precious metals.